7 Ways You Can Impactfully Fight Climate Change

 How could I have started this list anywhere else?!

 Buying less is one of the best ways to make a positive impact on the environment.
 When you can’t reduce, choose reusable or compostable options.
 I’m talking about reusable grocery and produce bags, reusable water bottles, compostable coffee pods, etc.

 When reducing and reusing aren't options, then recycle!
 I encourage you to research your city’s sorting rules.
-Did you know that some cities, like the city of Guelph, allow you to type the name of a waste item and will tell you how to recycle or dispose of it?
+Did you know that some city websites, like the city of Guelph, allow you to type the name of a waste item to find out how to recycle or dispose of it?
 How awesome is that?!